 • Prior to passing through the screening equipment as directed by a TSA officer, place jackets and metal objects such as belts, keys and coins in the bins provided, along with shoes and electronic devices such as laptops and cell phones.

 • TSA Preâœ”™ and other programs such as Global Entry can streamline the security screening process.
-Available at all Port Columbus checkpoints, TSA Preâœ”™ does not require the removal of shoes, belts, light jackets, 3-1-1 bags and laptaps.
-To apply for the expedited screening program, visit TSA Pre✔™.
+Available at all John Glenn International checkpoints, TSA Preâœ”™ does not require the removal of shoes, belts, light jackets, 3-1-1 bags and laptaps.
+To apply for the expedited screening program, visit TSA Precheck™.

 More detailed TSA travel tips and security information are available at TSA.gov/traveler-information.